hazelcast/hazelcast-nodejs-client/README.md

 # 1. Getting Started

-This chapter explains all the necessary things to start using Hazelcast Node.js Client including basic Hazelcast IMDG and client configuration and how to use distributed maps with Hazelcast.
+This chapter explains all the necessary things to start using Hazelcast Node.js client including basic Hazelcast IMDG and client configuration and how to use distributed maps with Hazelcast.

 ## 1.1.
 Requirements